anza-xyz/agave/thread-manager/README.md

 # thread-manager
 Balances machine resources between multiple threaded runtimes.
 The purpose is to manage thread contention between different parts of the code that may benefit from a diverse set of management options.
-For example, we may want to have cores 1-4 handling networking via Tokio, core 5 handling file IO via Tokio, cores 9-16 hallocated for Rayon thread pool, and cores 6-8 available for general use by std::thread.
+For example, we may want to have cores 1-4 handling networking via Tokio, core 5 handling file IO via Tokio, cores 9-16 allocated for Rayon thread pool, and cores 6-8 available for general use by std::thread.
 This will minimize contention for CPU caches and context switches that would occur if Rayon was entirely unaware it was running side-by-side with tokio, and each was to spawn as many threads as there are cores.

 # Supported threading models